ec-europa/europa-component-library/docs/04-documentation.md

 This page explains how to update documentation directly on GitHub.

-## Step 0: GitHub account
+## Prerequisite

 If you don't already have a GitHub account, make sure to create one and log in with it.
+You also have to be part of team "ECL-doc-editors".

 ## Step 1: Open documentation file